lxde/lxde.github.io/join.md

 LXDE is simply not able to attend all events.
 You can support the cause of LXDE by making the project visible.
 Register as a member of the LXDE community at events, set up a LXDE info point and showcase LXDE.

-#### Donate to the LXDE Community

-If you enjoy and use LXDE please consider supporting the LXDE Community financially or as a hardware company donate hardware.
-The LXDE Foundation e.V. is a registered non-profit organization and accepted as tax-exempt.
-Its Articles oblige to spend all donations it gets to support the LXDE project.
-Please support the LXDE project by donating.
-Your contribution is very much appreciated!